Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 -----------------|-----------------------------|----------------
 Ref              | Pointer<Issuance|Spend|Mux> | Previous entry referenced by this ValueSource.
 Value            | AssetAmount                 | Amount and Asset ID contained in the referenced entry.
-Position         | Integer                     | Iff this source refers to a Mux entry, then the Position is one of the Mux's numbered Outputs.
+Position         | Integer                     | Iff this source refers to a Mux entry, then the Position is the index of an output.
 If this source refers to an Issuance or Spend entry, then the Position must be 0.

+#### ValueSource Validation

+2. Verify that `Ref` is present and valid.
+3. Define `RefDestination` as follows:
+    1. If `Ref` is an Issuance or Spend:
+        1. Verify that `Position` is 0.
+        2. Define `RefDestination` as `Ref.Destination`.
+    2. If `Ref` is a `Mux`:
+        1. Verify that `Mux.Destinations` contains at least `Position + 1` ValueDestinations.
+        2. Define `RefDestination` as `Mux.Destinations[Position]`.
+4. Verify that `RefDestination.Ref` is equal to the ID of the current entry.
+5. Verify that `RefDestination.Position` is equal to `SourcePosition`, where `SourcePosition` is defined as follows:
+    1. If the current entry being validated is an `Output`, `SourcePosition` is 0.
+    2. If the current entry being validated is a `Mux`, `SourcePosition` is the index of this `ValueSource` in the current entry's `Sources`.
+5. Verify that `RefDestination.Value` is equal to `Value`.

 ### ValueDestination

-An Entry uses a ValueDestination to refer to other entries that result from the initial Entry.
+An Entry uses a ValueDestination to refer to other entries that receive value from the current Entry.

 Field            | Type                           | Description
 -----------------|--------------------------------|----------------
 Ref              | Pointer<Output|Retirement|Mux> | Next entry referenced by this ValueSource.
 Value            | AssetAmount                    | Amount and Asset ID contained in the referenced entry Position         | Integer                        | Iff this destination refers to a mux entry, then the Position is one of the mux's numbered Inputs.
 Otherwise, the position must be 0.

+#### ValueDestination Validation

+1. Verify that `Ref` is present.
+(This means it must be reachable by traversing `Results` and `Sources` starting from the TxHeader.)
+2. Define `RefSource` as follows:
+    1. If `Ref` is an `Output` or `Retirement`:
+        1. Verify that `Position` is 0.
+        2. Define `RefSource` as `Ref.Source`.
+    2. If `Ref` is a `Mux`:
+        1. Verify that `Ref.Sources` contains at least `Position + 1` ValueSources.
+        2. Define `RefSource` as `Ref.Sources[Position]`.
+3. Verify that `RefSource.Ref` is equal to the ID of the current entry.
+4. Verify that `RefSource.Position` is equal to `DestinationPosition`, where `DestinationPosition` is defined as follows:
+    1. If the current entry being validated is an `Issuance` or `Spend`, `DestinationPosition` is 0.
+    2. If the current entry being validated is a `Mux`, `DestinationPosition` is

 ## Entries